arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 In case it is the first time you are using the IoT Cloud:

-- To use the IoT Cloud, you need an account.
+- To use the IoT Cloud, you need an __account__.
 If you do not have an account, create one for free [here](https://create.arduino.cc/iot/things).
-- To use the Arduino Web Editor or IoT Cloud, the Arduino Create Agent must be running on your computer.
+- To use the Arduino Web Editor or IoT Cloud, the __Arduino Create Agent__ must be running on your computer.
 You can install the Arduino Create Agent [here](https://create.arduino.cc/getting-started/plugin/welcome?_gl=1*oeovt6*_ga*Mzg1NjE0MjQ0LjE2OTc4NDQxMjk.*_ga_NEXN8H46L5*MTY5OTY0MzEwMS43NC4xLjE2OTk2NTMyMjEuMC4wLjA.).

 Let's walk through a step-by-step demonstration of how to use a Nicla Vision with the IoT Cloud.